 Photo courtesy of Wirestock Creators via Shutterstock

-• Timing: Early mornings and late afternoons are the most comfortable for longer hikes.
-Midday is still warm, but manageable.
+• Timing: Early mornings and late afternoons are the sweet spots for longer hikes.
+Midday is still warm, but totally manageable.

-• Colors: Peak foliage in Fruita and the Fremont River corridor usually runs late September through early October — but the exact timing shifts year to year.
+• Colors: Peak foliage in Fruita and along the Fremont corridor usually runs late September through early October — but the exact timing shifts year to year, so keep that in mind.

 Fremont River Valley in Autumn